 A major part of the derivation of specifications is determination of the set of requirements relevant to the system's planned use.
-Section 1.6 discusses the relationship of requirements to security.
+Sections 1.6 and 1.7 discuss the relationship of operational and human requirements to security.

 1.5.2 Design